Nebula Class Observations

 by Bernd Schneider and Sebastian Quevedo-Busch

-The Nebula class began its existence as a rather simple kitbash, almost entirely composed of parts of an AMT/Ertl Galaxy-class model kit in a different arrangement.
-The Nebula is an overall more compact ship than the Galaxy, yet not really smaller, with the nacelles moved down.
+The Nebula-class design began its existence as a rather simple kitbash, almost entirely composed of parts of an AMT/Ertl Galaxy-class model kit in a different arrangement.
+The Nebula is an overall more compact ship than the Galaxy (yet not smaller in terms of volume) with the nacelles moved down.
 Modeler Ed Miarecki built two slightly different of these kitbashes, whose structure and history is described under Proto-Nebula Class Reconstruction in the Wolf 359 series.

 Phoenix